Home » Blog » Display Integration and Vehicle Display Systems - Ask an Expert Q&A

 How can I protect my display?

 Boyd offers several different ways to protect displays.
 If the cover glass needs to be protected on the outer edges, we can machine metal bezels or injection mold plastic housings.
 For preventing moisture and particulate ingress, we have a variety of gasketing and sealing solutions.
 Segmented frame gaskets waterproof and dustproof display assemblies while maximizing raw material yield, performance, and cost.
-We’ve sealed the most advanced display assemblies for the world’s leading brands for the last decade with bezel bonds and front frame gaskets for IP rated waterproof, vibration damping, and world class push-out performance.
+We’ve sealed the most advanced display assemblies for leading brands for the last decade with bezel bonds and front frame gaskets for IP rated waterproof, vibration damping, and exceptional push-out performance.

 If we are protecting just the front surface of a display, then there are a few different approaches.
 There are strong protective materials, such as polyester films with a hard coating, or different chemically strengthened types of cover glass.
 AF, AG, and AS coatings are also useful, and while they do not necessarily protect the display itself, they do help optimize user experience.